meircif/lumi-lang/docs/builtin.rst

    A single memory byte value.

-   Byte is threated as a normal ref:`integers <integer>` with range 0..255.
+   Byte is threated as a normal :ref:`integers <integer>` with range 0..255.

 Real Number